grame-cncm/midishare/libraries/player/src/ReadMe.txt

 Bug correction in the TickTask class destructor.

 01/07/00 : Version  2.03 : Merge of the new scheduler branch : simplification of the scheduler class to correct a synchronization problem on Linux.
-Works with MidiShare untill version 1.84
+Works with MidiShare until version 1.84

 27/04/01 : Version  > 2.03 : Works only with MidiShare version >= 1.85
 Add the management of PortPrefix events in MIDIFiles

-06/02/03 : Version 2.04 : Correct a bug in ouput clock synchronization.
+06/02/03 : Version 2.04 : Correct a bug in output clock synchronization.
 Doxygen based source documentation.
 Cleanup.

 20/11/03 : Version 2.05 : Correct the position setting bug introduced in 2.04.
 Correct ChaseOff bug for PitchBend :